maiha/rcm.cr/README.md

 % curl -u redis:xxx 127.0.0.1:3000/INCR/cnt
 1

-# The username of basic auth can be overwriten by listen arg like 'foo@'.
+# The username of basic auth can be overwriten by listen arg like 'admin@'.
 % rcm -u xxx@:7001 httpd admin@127.0.0.1:3000
 % curl -u admin:xxx 127.0.0.1:3000/INCR/cnt
 2